ElryGH/docker-FMD2/README.md

 ### For people coming from the original Repo

-Its Shut down your current Container, back up your settings, replace / change the compose info ! </br>
+Shut down your current Container, back up your settings, replace / change the compose info ! </br>
 Then start the container back up with `--force-recreate`

 ## Warning